 (c) Stand in a normal, upright position facing the shotgun stick.
 Unlatch the fuse with a short, outward pull on the fuse pull-ring.
 Then, remove the fuse from its mounting with an upward and outward lifting motion.
+See Figure 19 on page 18.
 When the fuse has been removed from the mounting, the TransFuser Mounting may be left with the live parts in the termination compartment and the doors may be closed.